You can apply for the Tier 4 (Child) student visa if you’re aged between 4 and 17 and you want to study in the UK.

 - study at a publicly-funded further education college (if you’re 16 or 17 and you’re a fee-paying student)

-- apply from inside or outside the UK
+- apply from outside the UK

 - apply to extend your stay

 You can also work, if you’re 16 or over:

 - part-time during term for up to 10 hours per week